maayushk/Helmet-Detection-and-License-Extraction-Using-YOLO-PaddleOCR/README.md

 Double-click **`run.bat`**

-This will:
-- Check that everything is installed correctly
-- Check that model files are present
+- Checks everything is installed and model files are present
-- Launch the app in your browser at `http://localhost:8501`
+- Opens the app at `http://localhost:8501`

-> If your browser doesn't open automatically, go to: **http://localhost:8501**

 ---